Cooperation and dependencies in multipartite systems: Applications and examples

-{\em Experimental states.}---Finally, we move to multipartite dependence in quantum optics experiments.
-Table~\ref{tabela} gathers quantum states prepared with photonic qubits in Refs.~\cite{Kiesel2007,Toth2010,Krischek2010,Krischek2011,Schwemmer2015,Knips2016}.
-The dependencies were extracted from experimental density matrices obtained via state tomography using the evaluation described in Ref.~\cite{Knips2015}.
-We have chosen to present the states illustrating the properties discussed above.
+We move to multipartite dependence in quantum optics experiments. { Table~\ref{tabela} gathers quantum states prepared with photonic qubits.
+Details of the experimental preparation of the states and the evaluation of the dependence are given in Appendix~\ref{APP_EXP}.} We have chosen to present the states illustrating the properties discussed above.

 The experimental data is in good agreement with the theoretical calculations.
 Deviations for the six qubit state $D_{6}^{3}$ result from reduced fidelities due to contributions of higher order noise in the state preparation.
-The same applies to the five qubit state $\rho_{\textrm{nc}}$ derived from $D_{6}^{3}$.
+The same applies to the five qubit state $\rho_{\textrm{nc},5}$ derived from $D_{6}^{3}$.
 Indeed, the states denoted as $\rho_{\mathrm{nc}}$, which have vanishing correlation functions between all $N$ observers~\cite{Schwemmer2015}, clearly show a non-vanishing value for $\mathcal{D}_N$.
 Hence, these states are examples for ``entanglement without correlations'' and ``dependence without correlations''.
 Similarly, the experimental data of the linear cluster state $L_4$ indicates ``entanglement without dependence'' and ``correlations without dependence''.
-In the experiment, the GHZ state $\sim \ket{0000} + \ket{1111}$ achieves the highest dependence of all considered states and is close to the theoretical dependence $\mathcal{D}_4=1$, which is maximal over all pure states.
+In the experiment, the GHZ$_4$ state $\sim \ket{0000} + \ket{1111}$ achieves the highest dependence of all considered states and is close to the theoretical dependence $\mathcal{D}_4=1$, which is maximal over all pure states.
 The small value of $\mathcal{D}_3$ for the four-partite GHZ state reflects its property of having vanishing dependence for all tripartite classically correlated subsystems.